Can Poor Sleep Cause Heart Problems?

 Poor sleep is also linked to these health conditions:

 Insomnia: This sleep disorder involves trouble falling asleep, staying asleep or both.
 Insomnia is linked to heart disease and high blood pressure.
-Over time, poor sleep can also lead to unhealthy habits that can affect your heart, including high stress levels, less motivation to be physically active and unhealthy food choices.
+Over time, poor sleep can also lead to unhealthy habits that affect your heart, including high stress levels, less motivation to be physically active and unhealthy food choices.

 People who use a CPAP regularly show improvements in physical functioning, mood, sleepiness, pain and miss fewer workdays.
 Sleep apnea treatment, combined with heart failure treatment, may reverse a person's existing heart damage by improving cardiac function.